To Be Announced: Iteration, factual change, group epistemics, and planning

 \subsection{Group epistemic operators}

-Let us consider for a while logics with group epistemic operators, for a group $G \subseteq A$ of agents. `Everybody in $G$ knows $\phi$', $E_G \phi$, is defined as the conjunction of $\Box_a \phi$ for all $a \in G$. `It is common knowledge between the agents in $G$ that $\phi$', $C_G \phi$, can be defined as the arbitrary iteration of everybody knows $\phi$, or semantically as the truth of $\phi$ in all states reachable from a given state by the relation $(\Union_{a \in G} R_a)^*$ (the finite $G$-paths). `It is distributed knowledge between the agents in $G$ that $\phi$', $D_G \phi$, is most conveniently defined as truth of $\phi$ in all states reachable from a given state by the intersection relation $\Inter_{a \in G} R_a$.
+Let us now consider logics with group epistemic operators, for a group $G \subseteq A$ of agents.
+The three best known types of group epistemic operators are mutual, common, and distributed knowledge. `It is {\em mutual knowledge} between the agents in $G$ that $\phi$' (`everybody in $G$ knows $\phi$'), notation $E_G \phi$, is defined as the conjunction of $\Box_a \phi$ for all $a \in G$. `It is {\em common knowledge} between the agents in $G$ that $\phi$', notation $C_G \phi$, is syntactically defined as the arbitrary iteration of everybody knows $\phi$, or semantically defined as the truth of $\phi$ in all states reachable from a given state by the relation $(\Union_{a \in G} R_a)^*$ (the finite $G$-paths). `It is {\em distributed knowledge} between the agents in $G$ that $\phi$', notation $D_G \phi$, is defined as truth of $\phi$ in all states reachable from a given state by the intersection relation $\Inter_{a \in G} R_a$.
+For references, see \cite{faginetal:1995,handbookintro:2015}.

 When adding common knowledge to public announcement logic, the public announcement modality can no longer be eliminated from the language by reduction axioms, and the axiomatization is non-trivial \cite{baltagetal:1998,hvdetal.del:2007}, which has led to the proposal of relativized common knowledge \cite{jfaketal.lcc:2006}.
-Adding distributed knowledge to public announcement logic is also non-trivial for the axiomatization (proving completeness requires adjusting the standard canonical model technique), and even more so because it needs a different notion of bisimulation \cite{WangA13}.
-And also, given the often surprising and unexpected expressivity results for logics wherein epistemic and dynamic modalities interact, and also for logics wherein these interact with quantifiers over dynamic modalities, this landscape is more complex in the presence of group epistemic operators.
-It is therefore not surprising that few proposals have been made to extend (or compare) such logics with group epistemic modalities.
-However, this is beginning to happen.
+Adding distributed knowledge to public announcement logic is also non-trivial for the axiomatization, because proving completeness requires adjusting the standard canonical model technique \cite{WangA13}, and it also needs a different notion of bisimulation \cite{Roelofsen07}.
+Given the often surprising and unexpected expressivity results for logics wherein epistemic and dynamic modalities interact, and also for logics wherein these interact with quantifiers over dynamic modalities, the expressivity landscape is more complex in the presence of group epistemic operators.
+Few proposals have been made to extend such logics with group epistemic modalities.
+We can roughly distinguish contributions adding group epistemic modalities to quantifying over public change, to quantifying over semi-public change, and to quantifying over private change (or yet other epistemic actions).